 - 6.1.1.
 The budget proposals for the HRA Operating Account are set out in Appendix 2.
 The budget is set in comparison with the revised forecast for 23/24 and the original budget for 23/24. - 6.1.2.
-This shows an increased net operating surplus compared to 23/24 due to the rent increase for 24/25 and the new homes supplied during the year.
+This shows an increased net operating surplus compared to the 23/24 budget due to the rent increase for 24/25 and the new homes supplied during the year.
 The net operating surplus is projected to increase in future years as further new homes are added to the HRA housing stock as part of the £180m Housing Investment Plan. - 6.1.3.
 All rents are proposed to increase in line with the Government's Rent Policy of 7.7% in April 2024 following the announcement of the CPI for September 2023 at 6.7%.
-Social and Affordable rents are proposed to be capped at the Local Housing Allowance (LHA) as in previous years.
-Following the announcement of an increase in LHA in the Autumn Statement the cap will be calculated once the level of LHA for Cheltenham is confirmed.
 Shared Ownership homes rent, which is governed under separate shared ownership leases, could be increased by RPI + 0.5% however it is proposed that the increase is limited to 7.7% for 24/25 for the HRA's 8 Shared Ownership homes as the Council believes it is appropriate to maintain a fair and equal rental increase across all HRA homes for 24/25. - 6.1.4.
 Last year there was significant inflationary pressure on service costs and associated charges for tenants and leaseholders.
-For 24/25 service charges for grounds maintenance work undertaken by Ubico and cleaning charges for the communal areas in blocks of flats are being limited to 5%. - 6.1.5.
-As a result of fixing electricity charges for 2 years it will be possible to reduce communal electricity charges by 15% overall with communal heating charges estimated to increase slightly although a further review will be completed on these charges prior to the final budget being presented in February. - 6.1.6.
-Garage rents for tenants are proposed to be increased by 7.7% from April 2024 in line with the proposed increase in housing rents with a 10.7% proposed increase for privately rented garages. - 6.1.7.
-Expenditure budgets reflect: - An estimated pay award in 2024/25 of 5% and inflation on the majority of non-staff costs
+For 24/25 service charges for grounds maintenance work undertaken by Ubico will increase by 9% and cleaning charges for the communal areas in blocks of flats will be 5.6%. - 6.1.5.
+As a result of fixing electricity charges for 2 years it will be possible to reduce communal electricity charges by 15% overall with communal heating charges reducing by 40% due to the fall in gas prices and fixing prices for 24/25. - 6.1.6.
+Garage rents for tenants are proposed to be increased by 7.7% from April 2024 in line with the proposed increase in housing rents with a 10.7% proposed increase for privately rented garages.

+6.1.7.
+Expenditure budgets reflect:

-- of 5% other than repairs and maintenance where subcontractor costs are expected to increase by 6%. - An increase in the ALMO management fee of 6% which reflects provision for the higher than budgeted pay award in 23/24 and an adjustment for slightly higher pension contributions than originally budgeted. - Repairs and maintenance costs include additional resource for electrical safety and DMC works as noted in 5.2.3 above. - Shared service cost increases at 5% per annum. - Interest payable on temporary borrowing at 4.3% for 24/25 as well as additional borrowing to fund the HRA capital programme.
-This is the expenditure line showing the most significant increase year on year. - Assumption that Homes England funding continues at existing levels and shared ownership costs do not change substantially - 6.1.8.
+- An estimated pay award in 2024/25 of 5% and inflation on the majority of non-staff costs of 5% other than repairs and maintenance where subcontractor costs are expected to increase by 6%. - An increase in the ALMO management fee of 6% which reflects provision for the higher than budgeted pay award in 23/24 and an adjustment for slightly higher pension contributions than originally budgeted. - Repairs and maintenance costs include additional resource for electrical safety and DMC works as noted in 5.2.3 above. - Shared service cost increases at 5% per annum. - Interest payable on temporary borrowing at 5.3% for 24/25 as well as additional borrowing to fund the HRA capital programme.
+This is the expenditure line showing the most significant increase year on year. - 6.1.8.
 Significant changes to the HRA operating account (greater than £50,000) in 2024/25 as compared to the revised forecast for 2023/24 are itemised in the table below.